Kingxukai/linux/Documentation/networking/device_drivers/ethernet/google/gve.rst

 Supported Hardware
 ===================
-The GVE driver binds to a single PCI device id used by the virtual Ethernet device found in some Compute Engine VMs.
+The GVE driver binds to a single PCI device id used by the woke virtual Ethernet device found in some Compute Engine VMs.

 +--------------+----------+---------+